-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 He acknowledged that there's always more work to done, and also highlighted the continuing work of the Virginia Department of Health to hire 1,200 contact tracers, saying they may starting more if needed, but the process is moving forward.

-Health commissioner Dr. Norm Oliver was asked about the large number of cases and tests reported on Monday, which the health department announced later in the day was due to maintenance on their technical system that had prevented the release of most numbers on Sunday.
+, which the health department announced later in the day was due to maintenance on their technical system that had prevented the release of most numbers on Sunday.

 Dr. Oliver told a reporter that he didn't see it as a discrepancy in the data, but just an update with two days worth of data.